BBimie/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-This repository contains the jupyter notebook for the titanic prediction project on kaggle
+This repository contains the jupyter notebook for the kaggle Machine Learning Titanic Prediction Project